-C. Faculty Membership and Appointments

-Faculty members on the hearing boards described in this Article shall be nominated pursuant to the Bylaws for Academic Governance and appointed by the President of the University.
-Faculty members may serve no more than two consecutive fullterm appointments.
-In the event that mid-semester openings occur, or should faculty members be unable to serve during the summer, such vacancies will be filled on an interim basis by the President.
+C. Faculty and Staff Membership and Appointments.
+Faculty members on the hearing boards described in this Article shall be nominated pursuant to the Bylaws for Academic Governance and appointed by the President.
+Faculty members may serve no more than two consecutive full-term appointments.
+Staff members on the hearing boards described in this Article shall be nominated by the Executive Vice President for Administrative Services and appointed by the President.
+Staff members may serve on more than two consecutive full-term appointments.